agolawska/community/governance.md

 ## Overview

-This document defines the ownership policy and the decision-making process within the [Kyma](../../../) organization.
+xxxThis document defines the ownership policy and the decision-making process within the [Kyma](../../../) organization.

 ## Scope